-The key focus of the Organisational Development Strategy was on levels of staff satisfaction, staff turnover (overall and in the first 12 months of employment), recruitment and staff training and development.
+The key focus of the Organisational Development Strategy was on levels of staff satisfaction, staff turnover (overall and in the first 12 months of employment), internal progression, recruitment and staff feeling supported to achieve their goals.

-Staff satisfaction was high and on target with an average satisfaction rate of 90%.
-The response rate for the staff surveys was also high which gave confidence that the results were valid.
-The employee engagement project was concluded in year which focussed on listening to staff and the generation of new ideas.
-Staff turnover was 16.7% (target 17%), and staff turnover in the first twelve months of employment was 19.7% (target at 20%).
-The College had confirmation through a number of surveys that staff feel supported in achieving their objectives with appropriate training and development in place (90%).
-A new measure was included to gauge the impact of the newly introduced Recruitment Team, and this saw the average time to recruit to a vacancy reduce to 25 days, which was well within the target.
+Staff satisfaction was high and on target with an average satisfaction rate of 91%.
+The response rate for the staff surveys was also very high which gave confidence that the results were valid.
+Staff turnover in the first twelve months of employment was within the target of 20%.
+The College had confirmation through a number of surveys specifically around the new 5x5 appraisal process that staff feel supported in achieving their objectives with appropriate guidance from managers and effective training and development in place (90%).
+The average time to recruit to a vacancy reduced to 25 days, which was well within the target.
+Internal progression of staff was an area of focus inyear, and against a target of 20%, around 25% of posts were filled by staff moving within the College.